 If the deadline falls on a weekend, applications are due the preceding business day.
 Please keep in mind you must schedule an interview as part of your application process, so be sure to consult the directions well in advance of the deadline.
 Interviews can usually be scheduled as much as two months ahead of the deadline so don’t be afraid to be an early bird!

 When will I find out where I have been assigned?

 For fall applicants, the goal is to have those assignments to you by the end of May.
 For spring applicants, we try to let you know in December.
-We will let you know via U.S. mail so please be sure we have your current address.
+We will let you know via email.

 Please note this is subject to receipt of placement information from the districts.
 For fall applicants, this can be delayed due to other demands on the districts.